 Personal transport of Li-Ion battery packs is allowed when done in accordance with these warnings and instructions.
-The proper classification, packaging, labeling, marking, and documentation requirements for shipping Li-lon batteries is dependent upon whether the particular batteries are rated greater than or less than 100 Wh.
+The proper classification, packaging, labeling, marking, and documentation requirements for shipping Li-Ion batteries is dependent upon whether the particular batteries are rated greater than or less than 100 Wh (Watt Hours can be found on the battery pack nameplate).
 Generally, Li-Ion batteries rated 100 Wh or less are "excepted" from certain Class 9 DG requirements.
 Always check compliance of Li-Ion battery consignments against the current regulations governing the chosen mode of transport.
 When in doubt, contact the carrier or other trained Dangerous Goods professional to confirm acceptability.
 Li-Ion packs are shipped under classification UN 3480 (battery only) or UN 3481 (batteries contained in or packed with equipment).